 Standard LTR systems by definition are single-site only and each should each be entered as a separate system in the RR database.
-Create separate sites within each system for confirmed LCNs and unconfirmed LCNs - never mix both in one site.

 Standard LTR talkgroups should be entered and imported without the dash ("-") characters in the decimal talkgroup field, e.g., the talkgroup "1-05-101" should be entered or imported into the decimal talkgroup field as "105101."